skyvers/Aged-care/tutorial/chapter4.md

 The last step is to ensure that the Assessment Reviewed Time can only be changed using the action (which is restricted to Nurse users).

-To do this, modify the Resident view, and change the `Assessment Reviewed Time` attribute to be `enabled="false"`, like this:
+To do this, modify the Resident view in `_reviewDetail.xml`, and change the `Assessment Reviewed Time` attribute to be `enabled="false"`, like this:

 ```xml
 <row>